ec-jrc/lisflood-code/src/lisflood/hydrological_modules/compile_kinematic_wave_tools.md

 1) Delete the files *.so (if any) in directory hydrological-modules

-2) Inside the hydrological_modules folder, execute "python2 compile_kinematic_wave_parallel_tools.py build_ext --inplace"
+2) Inside the hydrological_modules folder, execute "python compile_kinematic_wave_parallel_tools.py build_ext --inplace"

 Important: the module has to be compiled on the machine where the model is run - the resulting binary is not portable.